 Each faculty including Faculty of Music has been given 15 number of international students to join the program in which accommodation, meal, ground transportation, study and registration fee during the entire stay will be covered by our side.
 Students/University will only be responsible to pay their own international flights coming here.

 Stay in Ibis Styles Bangkok Khaosan Viengtai.
-Double rooms for adults.
+Twin bedrooms for adults.